 In a sole proprietorship, any net income or loss is transferred into the single owner’s capital account through the closing process.
 In a partnership, the process is the same.
 However, since there is more than one owner, a method must be employed to determine each partner’s share of the partnership net income or loss.
-We refer to this as allocating net income or loss among partners.
+We refer to this as “allocating net income or loss among partners.”

-To allocate net income or loss among the partners, you need to consider three things in the order shown below:
+To allocate net income or loss among the partners, you need to consider three things (in the order shown below):

 Has any partner received a salary allowance?